-Many sounds are an annoyance to me, but above all is the backing of dogs hateful-yelping it splits my ear.
-One dog alone do I hear very often with joyful delight, yelp backing; the dog which my neighbour has reared.

-to me, and almost he betrayed our secret.
+Many sounds are an annoyance to me, but above all is the barking of dogs hateful-yelping it splits my ear.
+One dog alone do I hear very often with joyful delight, yelp barking; the dog which my neighbour has reared.
+For once he barked at my maiden when she privily stole to me, and almost he betrayed our secret.
 Now, when I hear him bark, I think always-then she is coming! or I think of the time when the expected one came.